mengesb/vault-iam-auth/CONTRIBUTING.md

 ## Testing

 Please indicate the results of your tests in a comment along with the pull request.
 Supplying tests and the method used to run/validate the changes are highly encouraged.
-This repository follows [Bats: Bash Automated Testing System](https://github.com/sstephenson/bats) standards.
+Further information specific to testing can be found in the [TESTING.md](TESTING.md) document.

 ## Linting